 One of the most popular climbing destinations is Lofoten, with its steep mountains literally emerging from the sea.
 As a bonus, during the summer you have unlimited climbing time thanks to the midnight sun.
 You might need to check the weather before you go, though, as heavy rainfall is not uncommon in the summer months.

-Romsdalen – the alpine heart of Norway – offers a different kind of experience.
-The area is home to the iconic Trollveggen (“The Troll Wall”), Europe’s tallest vertical cliff face, and has been a favoured destination for international climbers for centuries.
+Romsdalen – the alpine center of Norway – offers a different kind of experience.
+Peaks like Romsdalshorn, Vengetind and Kvanndalstind have made the area a favoured destination among international climbers for centuries.

 During winter you can smack an axe into the ice and climb frozen waterfalls in places such as Eidfjord and Rjukan.
 The latter offers over 150 waterfalls with varying degrees of difficulty, and hosts Rjukan Ice Festival, an annual ice climbing festival in February.